Seshat-Global-History-Databank/cliopatria/README.md

 You can explore the Cliopatria dataset in an interactive Jupyter notebook.
 The [notebooks](./notebooks) folder contains a processing script to add colors to the dataset, alongside a notebook which loads the data in GeoPandas and includes an interactive Folium plot.

+Cliopatria is distributed as a single data file, `cliopatria.geojson` (stored as a zip here due to GitHub's file size constraints).
+This file currently consists of approximately 15K records.
+Data for each entity (e.g., 'Roman Empire') is contained in one or more rows, depending on how the associated data about the entity changes.
+Each row reports the **Name** of the entity, its polygons (**geometry**, projection EPSG:4326), that geometry's **Area** (in KM<sup>2</sup> using equal-area projection EPSG:6933), and its **Type** (POLITY, LEADER, etc.).

+Each row indicates a range of years between **FromYear** to **ToYear** to which the associated row data applies.
+Years are recorded as integers, negative for BCE, positive for CE.
+Data, including polygons, for any entity for any year (not just movie frame years) between 3400BCE and 2024CE can be obtained finding the row (if any) containing the **Name** of the entity where the year of interest is between the row’s **FromYear** and **ToYear**, inclusive.

+Each row also records an associated **Wikipedia** page (phrase) describing the entity in those years; the latter URL can be composed by embedding the phrase in ``“http://en.wikipedia.org/<phrase>”``.
+For certain polities in particular years, an associated Seshat polity id (**SeshatID**) may be provided; access to the structured data about that polity can be found via the URL `“http://seshat-db.org/core/polity/<polity id>”`.

 ## Releases

 Whenever updates are made to `cliopatria.geojson`, a new release is made according to the following MAJOR.MINOR.PATCH versioning system: